Ka945 is a New Zealand built steam locomotive, used in the North Island by New Zealand Railways for both express passenger and heavy freight service.

 Firebox repairs

-If you are interested in becoming involved with this project, please come down to the Engine Shed any Saturday and make your interest known.
+If you are interested in becoming involved with this project and helping see 945 hauling our NZtrain trips again, please come down to the Engine Shed Monday to Saturday and make your interest known to Hamish.

 Dropping-out-driving-wheels